Why Your Training Company Should Be Hosting Events & How To Do It Well

 Andrew tells us that not contacting people until you want them to come to your next event is a big no-no!
 You want to foster a feeling of trust by letting people know that you care about continuing to supply them with useful information; that you don’t just want them to make your numbers look good.

 So, share your blog; share your podcast; share your slide-decks, as well as other interesting things you have going on during the quarter.
 You will obviously want to sell to these people too, but don’t go in too strong; don’t overkill on the sales; add value, always, or you risk breaking that ‘Inbound approach’ trust you’re trying to build.
-Find more information on content marketing.
+Find more information on content marketing in our eBook designed just for training businesses.

 Stay in touch